 I grew up in the neighborhood of Gloria, which is adjacent to Lapa, in Rio de Janeiro, Brazil.
 Queen of Lapa is my directorial debut, and the project is very personal to me.

 I have known about Luana Muniz and her safe home for transgender sex workers living and working in Lapa ever since I was a child.
 My father was a neighborhood negotiator at one point in the early 1990’s, and negotiated between the sex workers and our neighborhood leaders.

-The sex workers, work on a street that joins Gloria and Lapa and the residents of Gloria were growing concerned about the activity.
-Needless to say, my father made all parties happy in the end and this lead to a greater cooperation and understanding between the neighborhood and the sex workers.
-My grandmother is a famous civil rights leader and revolutionary in Brazil and I feel this project is my way of continuing her, and my father's legacy of human rights.
+The sex workers work on a street that joins Gloria and Lapa, and the residents of Gloria were growing concerned about the activity.
+Fortunately, my father managed to make all parties happy in the end, which led to greater cooperation and understanding between the neighborhood residents and the sex workers, who still work there to this day.
+My grandmother is a famous civil rights leader and revolutionary in Brazil, and I feel this project is my way of continuing her and my father's legacy of human rights advocacy.

-Theodore and I returned home inspired and hoped to one day return to tell this beautiful story.
-Six years went by and we returned during the Summer Olympic Games in 2016 with Luana's blessing to begin the film.
-We were able to attain this exclusive never before granted access only because of her trust in us as honest people and our vision of simply living in the space without any preconceived agenda or message, but rather to tell her story and the story of the hostel.
+We were able to attain this exclusive, never-before-granted-access, only because of Luana's deep trust in us as honest people and our vision of simply living in the space without any preconceived agenda or message, but rather to tell the story of Luana and her hostel.

-We believe the result is a powerful statement of humanity, love and grace.
+We believe the result is a powerful statement on humanity, love and grace.